-Thank you to those in the community and within the City of Perth who participated in consultation and learning.
+Thank you to those who participated in consultation and learning.
 We have heard you, and this plan reflects your feedback and aspirations for Perth.

-Most importantly, thank you to the City of Perth's LGBTQIA+ Advisory Group - 15 members of the community who have volunteered hours of their time to help us on this journey.
+Most importantly, thank you to the City of Perth's LGBTQIA+ Advisory Group who have volunteered hours of their time to help us on this journey.
 Their dedication has been instrumental in the development of this plan.
 Thank you also to the internal working group for their commitment and allyship in bringing this document to life.